 Submit your Residence Life Housing Contract

 If you plan to reside in campus housing, you will need to submit a Residence Life Housing Contract.
 First and second year students are required to live on campus if not commuting from their or their parent’s home.
+You can review campus housing options on our Student Life pages.

 Complete and return your Health Form